Water Use in the United States

 Mining water use is water used for the extraction of minerals that may be in the form of solids, such as coal, iron, sand, and gravel; liquids, such as crude petroleum; and gases, such as natural gas.
 The category includes quarrying, milling of mined materials, injection of water for secondary oil recovery or for unconventional oil and gas recovery (such as hydraulic fracturing), and other operations associated with mining activities.
 Dewatering is not reported as a mining withdrawal unless the water was used beneficially, such as dampening roads for dust control.

-During 2010, an estimated 5,320 Mgal/d were withdrawn for mining, about 1 percent of total withdrawals.
-Groundwater was the source for 73 percent of total withdrawals for mining, and71 percent of the groundwater withdrawn was saline.
-Eighty percent of the surface-water withdrawn was freshwater.
+During 2015, an estimated 4,000 Mgal/d were withdrawn for mining, about 1 percent of total withdrawals.
+Groundwater was the source for 72 percent of total withdrawals for mining, and 65 percent of the groundwater withdrawn was saline.
+Of the surface-water withdrawn, 77 percent was freshwater.

-Total mining withdrawals in 2010 were 39 percent more than in 2005.
-Groundwater withdrawals were 54 percent more, and surface-water withdrawals were 9 percent more.
-Freshwater withdrawals in 2010 were only 1 percent less than in 2005, but saline-water withdrawals were 97 percent more than in 2005.
-Some of the increase in saline withdrawals was attributed to increased accounting of water produced as a byproduct during oil and gas extraction and then re-injected for secondary oil and gas recovery.
+Total mining withdrawals in 2015 were 1 percent more than in 2010.
+Groundwater withdrawals were 1 percent more, and surface-water withdrawals were about the same.
+Freshwater withdrawals in 2015 were 4 percent less than in 2010, and saline-water withdrawals were 5 percent more than in 2010.